Who are the People of the Cook Islands?© CookIslandsPocketGuide.com

 The Cook Islands’ Main Ethnic Groups

-The Cook Islands’ population is made up of one main ethnic group, Cook Islands Maori.
+The Cook Islands’ population is primarily composed of one leading ethnic group, the Cook Islands Māori.
 The small minority of other ethnic groups in the Cook Islands reside on the islands mainly due to immigration.

 What Ethnicity are Cook Islanders?

-Cook Islanders or Cook Islands Maori are of Polynesian ancestry.
-Southern Group Cook Islanders generally originated from Tahitian settlers and are closely related to New Zealand Maori and Tahitian Ma’ohi.
+Cook Islanders, also known as Cook Islands Māori, are of Polynesian ancestry.
+The Southern Group Cook Islanders generally originated from Tahitian settlers and are closely related to the New Zealand Māori and the Tahitian Mā’ohi.
 Northern Group Cook Islanders trace their ancestry to settlers from Samoa and Tonga.

 Learn more about the history of settlement in the Cook Islands in A Brief History of Rarotonga & the Cook Islands.